net-lisias-kspu/ContractConfigurator/Parameters.md

         // Default (minCrew = 0) = Crew: At most <maxCrew> Kerbals
         // Default (minCrew = maxCrew) = Crew: Exactly <minCrew> Kerbals
         // Default (else) = Crew: Between <minCrew> and <maxCrew> Kerbals
         //title =
     }

+##### HasCrewCapacity
+Parameter to require that the Vessel in question must have a certain crew capacity.

+    PARAMETER
+    {
+        name = HasCrewCapacity
+        type = HasCrewCapacity

+        // Minimum/maximum capacity required.
+Defaults are 1 and int.MaxValue,
+        // respectively
+        minCapacity = 1
+        maxCapacity = 10

+        // Text to use for the parameter.
+        // Default: Crew Capacity: Between <min> and <max>
+        //title =
+    }